jarviscanada/jarvis_data_eng_TuanMai/README.md

 ## Skills

-**Proficient:** Java, C#, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git
+**Proficient:** Java, C#, OpenCV, Linux/Bash, RDBMS/SQL, Agile/Scrum, Git

-**Competent:** Python, C++, Swift, JavaScript, HTML, MATLAB
+**Competent:** Python, C++, Swift, Android, JavaScript, Unity, HTML, MATLAB, Machine Learning, Docker, Spring Framework

-**Familiar:** Node.js, React
+**Familiar:** Node.js, React, Assembly, Ruby, Ruby on Rails

 ## Development Projects

 Project source code: [https://github.com/jarviscanada/jarvis_data_eng_TuanMai](https://github.com/jarviscanada/jarvis_data_eng_TuanMai)

-- **[Cluster Monitor](./linux_sql)**: Implemented a Cluster Monitoring Agent that allows users to monitor nodes in a cluster by storing each nodes' hardware specifications, as well as resource usages and store into a RDBMS Database in realtime.
+- **[Cluster Monitor](./linux_sql)**: Developed a Cluster Monitoring Agent that allows users to monitor nodes in a cluster by storing each nodes' hardware specifications, as well as resource usages and store into a RDBMS Database in realtime.
-This project implements many bash scripts, SQL, Docker, PostgreSQL.
+This project contains many bash scripts to automate the creation of SQL databases, generate tables, create|start|stop Docker, and run PostgreSQL queries.
-- **[Core Java Apps](./core_java)**: Implemented three Java applications that: replicates a recursive grep tool in a Linux based system, a simple JDBC application, and a Twitter CLI Application to explore REST API.
-The application all implemented Maven, as well as JUnit and Mockito for testing.
+- **[Core Java Apps](./core_java)**: Developed three Java applications, all three applications implement Maven for build automation, as well as JUnit and Mockito for testing.
+The three applications built are:
+  - GREP app - replicates the recursive grep tool in a Linux based system.
+The grep application searches recursively in a given directory for a specified text pattern and outputs it to the user.
+This application uses Java I/O, regex, and stream APIs.

+  - JDBC application - a Java Database Connectivity application that connects to a PostgreSQL database using the Java-based data access technology.
+Following the DAO pattern, the user can do CRUD (create, read, update, delete) operations.
+  - Twitter CLI Application - an application to explore REST API by interacting with Twitter's API using HTTP GET/POST requests and responses to perform CR~~U~~D (create, read, ~~update~~, delete) actions on tweets.
 - **[SpringBoot App](./springboot)**: In-progress
 - **[Cloud & DevOps](./cloud_devops)**: Not started
 - **[Hadoop](./hadoop)**: Not started